deepsaini026/customer_churn_analysis/README.md

 customer departure rates.<BR>

 3.Monthly Trends<BR>
 Visualization of churn patterns over time using 3-month rolling averages to <BR>
 identify seasonal factors.

 4.Contact Method Correlation<BR>

-Examination of how customer communication preferences relate to their likelihood <BR>
+Examination of how customer communication preferences relate to their likelihood of discontinuing service.<br>
-of discontinuing service.

 <h3>Random Forest Algorithm for churn analysis</h3> <br><br>

-The use of the Random Forest algorithm for customer churn analysis covered the  data preprocessing, model training, evaluation, feature importance, and prediction on new data.<br> The goal is to identify customers likely to churn, enabling targeted retention strategies.<br>It is used for customer churn analysis due to its ability to handle non-linear relationships, feature importance insights,and predictive accuracy.<br> By identifying key churn drivers and predicting high-risk customers, businesses can implement targeted retention strategies.<br> Further model tuning and feature engineering may improve the<br> model, ultimately reducing customer churn.
+o	The use of the Random Forest algorithm for customer churn analysis covered the  data preprocessing, model training, evaluation, feature importance, and prediction on new data.<br>
+o	The goal is to identify customers likely to churn, enabling targeted retention strategies.<br>
+o	It is used for customer churn analysis due to its ability to handle non-linear relationships, feature importance insights,and predictive accuracy.<br> o	By identifying key churn drivers and predicting high-risk customers, businesses can implement targeted retention strategies.<br> o	Further model tuning and feature engineering may improve the<br> model, ultimately reducing customer churn.